-General Core 40 Academic Honors Technical Honors 2.
-Lea rn and Demonstrate Employability Skills ust complete at least one of the following: Project-Based Learning: Working for an extended period of time to investigate and respond to an authentic, Learn and Demonstrate engaging, and complex question, problem, or challenge.
+Lak ke Central High School Grad uation Pathway Checklist Vluue Students must complete all three Graduation Pathway Requirements 1.
+Ind iana High School Diploma General Core 40 Academic Honors Technical Honors 2.
+Les arn and Demonstrate Employability Skills nust complete at least one of the following: Project-Based Learning: Working for an extended period of time to investigate and respond to an authentic, Learn and Demonstrate en- gaging, and complex question, problem, or challenge.
 Students engage in a rigorous, extended process of asking questions, Employability Skills finding resources, and applying information.
 Students often make work public by explaining, displaying, and/or presenting it to people beyond the classroom.
 This can include completion of a research project, completion of a course capstone, an AP Capstone Assessment, or another experience as approved by the State Board of Education.
-Courses that meet Project-Based Learning guidelines are noted in the Course Selection Guide.
+Courses that meet Project-Based Learning guidelines are noted in the Course Selection Guide .
 Description: Verification Product: Service-Based Learning: Integrates meaningful service to enrich and apply academic knowledge, teach civic and personal responsibility, and strengthen communities.
 This can include participation in a meaningful volunteer or civic engagement experience, engagement in a school-based activity, such as a co-curricular or extracurricular activity or sport for at least one academic year, or another experience as approved by the State Board of Education.
 Description: Verification Product: Work-Based Learning: Reinforces academic, technical, and social skills learned in the classroom through collaborative activities with employer partners, allowing students to apply classroom theories to practical problems, explore career options, and pursue personal and professional goals.
 This can include completion of a course capstone, completion of an internship, obtaining the Governor's or Local Work Ethic Certificate, employment outside of the school day, or another experience as approved by the State Board of Education.
-Description: Verification Product: 3.
-Pos etsecondary -Ready ust complete at least one of the following.
-Honors Diploma AHD THD ACT College Ready Benchmarks (18 in English or 22 in Reading and 22 in Math or 23 in Science) English or Reading and Math or Science Competencies SAT College Ready Benchmarks (480 in EBRW, 530 in Math) EBRW Math ASVAB (minimum score of 31) AFQT score State and Industry Recognized Credential or Certification CTE Concentrator (Earn a "C" average in 2 courses within a CTE Pathway for Class of 2023 and beyond.)
-(Pathway) CTE1 Grade CTE2 Grade Average CTE Course GPA AP/Dual Credit (Earn "C" average in at least three courses - at least one in core) AP/DC1 AP/DC2 AP/DC3 AP/DC GPA Core AP Course Counselor Signature:Date: Administra tor Signature:
+Description: Verification Product: stsecondary -Ready must complete at least one of the following : Honors Diploma AHD THD ACT College Ready Benchmarks (18 in English or 22 in Reading and 22 in Math or 23 in Science) English or Reading and Math or Science Competencies SAT College Ready Benchmarks (480 in EBRW, 530 in Math) EBRW Math ASVAB (minimum score of 31) AFQT score State and Industry Recognized Credential or Certification CTE Concentrator (Earn a "C" average in 2 courses within a CTE Pathway for Class of 2023 and beyond.)
+(Pathway) CTE1 Grade CTE2 Grade Average CTE Course GPA AP/Dual Credit (Earn "C" average in at least three courses - at least one in core) AP/DC1 AP/DC2 AP/DC3 AP/DC GPA Core AP Course Counselor Signature:Date:Date: Administra tor Signature:Date:Date:Date: